Tchongas/MCSRobsremote/README.md

 - Is OBS running and its WebSocket enabled?
 - Is the URL/password correct?
 Local default: `ws://localhost:4455`.
 - Any firewall blocking the port?
-- If you are using it remotly, make sure to forward the port, or use something like RadminVPN.
+- If you are using it remotely, make sure to forward the port, or use something like RadminVPN.
 Check the Console for the exact error.